DevOps and IT Security: The Case for Proper SoD

 Look for Users with Toxic Combinations

-Toxic combinations of roles and privileges present risks to your ability to prevent, detect, and correct any impact that incidents have on the information required to do business, which includes internal errors.
+Toxic combinations of roles and privileges present risks to your ability to prevent, detect, and correct any impact that incidents have on the information required to do business, which includes internal Kills.

 For example, a toxic combination might mean that the same person can submit a request, approve it, and execute it.